Wanaiysha/Changing-nuclear-network-rate/Readme.md

 This section in vital.F90 is implemented in order to allow for quick ad-hoc rates to be applied to the code, not a permanent addition or compilation.

 Look for subroutine N14TEST(t9, rateout) and modify accordingly.
-(Haven't checked the success of it yet.Maybe someone who can verify this)
+(Haven't checked the success of it yet.Maybe others can verify this)